 The way I do things

-I’m occasionally labeled as pro-this/anti-that because I periodically will not agree with someone even if we have made similar birth choices.
-If someone supplies incorrect statistics, uses faulty logic, makes mathematical errors, or uses the dreaded terms “always/never,” I pipe up and give my perspective and a source corroborating my stance.
-You may (or may not) be surprised how often this interjection is interpreted as anti-[insert method of birth, place of birth or type of birth attendant here.]
+VBAC Facts is occasionally labeled as pro-this/anti-that because I periodically will not agree with someone.
+If someone supplies incorrect statistics, uses faulty logic, or uses the dreaded terms “always/never,” I pipe up and give my perspective and a source corroborating my stance.
+You may (or may not) be surprised how often this interjection is interpreted as anti- or pro-[insert method of birth, place of birth or type of birth attendant here.]

 But minimizing risks deprives women of their right to informed consent and that is really no different than individuals who exaggerate risk.
 I don’t advocate for women to birth a certain way in a certain location.